-RATS welcomes comments and ideas related to regional issues from interested parties from the Berks County area.
+RATS welcomes comments and ideas related to regional issues from interested parties from the Berks County area as well as adjacent counties/MPO's as applicable.
 There are many opportunities and levels of involvement for persons related to the regional planning process, and for those who wish to address the Board directly.
 Except for those meetings that are appropriate Executive Sessions, all meetings of the Reading Area Transportation Study Technical and Coordinating committees are open to interested parties and include opportunities to comment on both agenda and non-agenda items.